|

 used to impact less than 10% of children in the 1940s, the latest national

 survey found that it now affects over 30% of children.
-(47, 53)
+(47, 53) * Sources of fluoride include: fluoride dental

 products, fluoride pesticides, fluorinated pharmaceuticals, processed foods